Do’s and Don’ts of Marriage

 You do the dang thing and take charge of your happiness.

-Your partner will make you happy.
+Your partner will add happiness to your life.
 Or else why would you be with them?
 But that is not their job.

 7) Do: Date Your Spouse